BOROUGH OF NEW MILFORD

 1. The investigation and presentation of grievances in accordance with the provisions of the collective bargaining Agreement.

-In an effort to insure that investigations of Police personnel are conducted in a manner, which is conducive to good order and discipline, the following rules are hereby adopted.
+In an effort to ensure that investigations of Police personnel are conducted in a manner which is conducive to good order and discipline, the following rules are hereby adopted.

 B. The interrogations shall take place at a location designated by the Chief of Police.